 - Saw that others have posted the same content as well

-If we remove content you posted because of an intellectual property report through our online form, you’ll receive a notification from Instagram that includes the name and email address of the rights owner who made the report and/or the details of the report.
-If you believe the content shouldn’t have been removed, you can follow up with them directly to try to resolve the issue.
+If we remove content you posted because of an intellectual property report submitted through our online form, you’ll receive a notification from Instagram that may include the name and email address of the rights owner who made the report and/or other details of the report.
+If you believe the content shouldn’t have been removed, you can follow up with the rights owner directly to try to resolve the issue.

 If you repeatedly post content that infringes someone else’s intellectual property rights, your account may be disabled under Instagram’s repeat infringer policy.